mfaizan44/Blog---Battery-sorting-by-Epson-VT6/Week 11.md

 The pattern was detected properly.

-NPZ file was saved successfully/
+NPZ file was saved successfully